Session 7

 Next: Change your code to find the largest bonus.

-database containing one records for each employee.
-Suppose we
+a database containing one record for each employee.
+Suppose

-, a list of employee records of that
+we are given salary-list, a list of employee

 Can we write a solution that does not create a new function?